cloudControl/documentation/Guides/dotCloud-cloudControl migration/CLI Cheatsheet.md

-# dotCloud to cloudControl CLI Cheat Sheet
+# dotCloud to Next dotCloud CLI Cheat Sheet

-Here are the dotCloud CLI commands translated to their equivalents in the cloudControl CLI, listed in the same order as they appear in `dotcloud -h`.
+Here are the dotCloud CLI commands translated to their equivalents in the Next dotCloud CLI, listed in the same order as they appear in `dotcloud -h`.

 ## User specific commands